verypossible/ReactNativeLegos/README.md

 ## A design system, and component kit to get you jamming on new UI quicker 🎸

 This repo is welcoming to all UI components that can help get you jamming on the UI of your RN app.

 ### How to jam 🤙

 #### Dependencies

-CocoaPods
-`sudo gem install cocoapods`
+CocoaPods `sudo gem install cocoapods`

 #### Install Legos

 1. clone this repo
 2. `yarn install`
 3. `cd ios`
 4. `pod install`
 5. `cd ..`
 6. `yarn start`
-7. boot the app from Xcode
+7. `yarn run ios` or boot the app from Xcode

 ### Directory Structure and Naming Conventions 📝

 The UI side of `react` is all about reusability and composability, and you should be able to take any of these components and drop them into your app.
 Naming is always subject to change, but please try to keep to this scheme for maintainablity.
 Should a system wide change ever be made, an announcement will be made in Slack in the #front_end channel.
 We use `PascalCase` for our directories, component names, and exports:

 #### Directory